weicocogoat/FYP_Integrate_MRAM-FPGA/README.md

-# MRAM memory controller for PULP microcontroller
+# Off chip MRAM memory controller for ECS-DOT.
-This repository documents my progress of my FYP at NTU, designing a MRAM memory controller and integrating it with the pre-existing PULP microcontroller developed at NTU.
+This repository documents my progress of my FYP at NTU, designing an MRAM memory controller and integrating it with the ECS-DOT SoC developed at NTU by the ECS Group.

 ## (Most Updated) First Iteration Integration
-- Integrates the burst module and STP/PTS module with the MRAM
+- Integrates the burst module and SPS module with the MRAM
 - There is a pdf inside that showcases a rough timing analysis (FYP Timing Analysis.pdf)

-### First iteration of STP&PTS module
+### First iteration of the SPS module
 - The very first iteration of converting serial input to parallel & parallel to serial using shift registers
 - Also consists of logic to interface with a simulated MRAM
 - Takes approximately 40 cycles for reading, 23 for writing

-### Second iteration of STP&PTS module
+### Second iteration of SPS module
 - Slight improvement to the first iteration
 - 22 cycles for writing
 - For reading:
   - 22 cycles to first get the address to be read from
   - In the next loop, takes 19 cycles to output a full byte of data serially

-### Third iteration of STP&PTS module
+### Third iteration of SPS module
 - Similar to second iteration, but slight changes made to synchronize with the burst module

 ### First Iteration Burst Module